 5 Heating Myths You Really Need to Stop Believing

-There are some pretty common myths when it comes to what does and doesn't heat a house efficiently.
-We debunked them here.
+We debunk some pretty common myths about what does and doesn't heat a house efficiently.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 Common sense might suggest that by turning the dial on your thermostat all the way up your home will heat up at a faster rate.
 But that’s not really the case.

 Turning your thermostat all the way up just means that your furnace will pump higher levels of heat into your home—but it’s still going to work at the same pace as before.

 Install a smart thermostat today for greater control and energy savings.